leaningtech/labs/sites/browserpod/src/content/docs/15-more/01-FAQ.md

 ---
 title: FAQ
-description: Common questions about BrowserPod
+description: "Answers to common BrowserPod questions about API keys, backend servers, COOP and COEP headers, native binaries, browser support, and security."
 ---

 ## What is BrowserPod?